The National Terms and Conditions for the Employment of GP Registrars (NTCER) 2017/18 came into effect on September 21, 2016.

 Getting this right is not always easy, so GP Supervisors Australia are proud to support our members with a copy of our employment contract template which has been developed to align with the National Terms and Conditions for the Employment of Registrars (NTCER) 2017/18, approved October 2016.
 If you would like a copy of the template, simply complete the registration survey here.

-Since the NTCER Agreement was signed we have received a number of queries during our webinars, through phone calls from members and consultations with Regional Training Providers.
+Since the NTCER Agreement was signed we have received a number of queries during our webinars, through phone calls from members and consultations with Regional Training Organisation.